amoksito/Spandoc/README.md

 Look in the [Pandoc User's Guide](http://pandoc.org/MANUAL.html). __Every other possible Pandoc option can be used__ inside `pandoc-arguments`.

+Please pay attention on the format of the `spandoc.sublime-settings` file.
+It should be valid `json`.
+And when the commands contain spaces, the best method is to encapsulate them in escaped quotation marks, like this:

 ### Spandoc build system